-Whether you're camping or just enjoying the warm summer weather outdoors in your backyard, there's just something special about cooking some of your favorite foods outside.
+Have you ever gone camping?
+How about spending a warm summer day in the park?
+If so, you’ve probably seen people enjoy a meal that’s been prepared outside.
+Or maybe you’ve eaten a burger right off the grill yourself!
+There’s just something special about cooking some of your favorite foods outdoors.
 Do you like roasting hot dogs over an open campfire?
 How about making s’mores before bedtime?
-Can you smell those hamburgers on the grill?
+Can you smell those delicious vegetables on the grill?

-If you’re at home in your backyard, you may use a grill or a smoker instead.
-These outdoor cooking appliances use charcoal or propane to create fire to cook on.
-Grills are great for making all sorts of delicious foods, including hamburgers, roasted vegetables, and barbecue ribs.
+If you’re in a backyard or park, you may use a grill or a smoker instead.
+These use charcoal or propane to make fire for cooking.
+Grills are great for making all sorts of delicious foods.
+This can include hamburgers, roasted vegetables, and barbecue ribs.

 Smokers are great for slow-cooking large pieces of meat, such as roasts.
 People have made an art form out of slow-cooking meats for barbecue competitions.
-They use different types of wood to create smoke that helps to flavor the meats.
+They use different types of wood to create smoke that gives the food more flavor.

 What kinds of foods can you cook outside?
-While certain types of foods, such as hamburgers and hot dogs, spring to mind, there’s really no limit to what you can cook outside if you put your mind to it.
+Certain meals may spring to mind.
+Hamburgers and hot dogs are popular choices!
+But there’s really no limit to what you can cook outside if you put your mind to it.

 Fresh vegetables, for example, can be easily roasted on a grill or over a campfire.
 With a pot of boiling water, you can even make many types of pasta dishes.
 And, if you’re a fan of s’mores, you know that tasty desserts are always a possibility!

 People who camp often will tell you that some of their favorite meals are the ones they eat while camping.
-There’s just something about food cooked outdoors that makes it taste even better than it does when cooked at home.
-For example, have you ever had bacon and eggs fried over an open campfire early in the morning when it’s still a bit cool outside?
+There’s just something about food cooked outdoors that makes it taste even better.
+Have you ever had bacon and eggs fried over an open campfire early in the morning when it’s still a bit cool outside?